sandordargo/sandordargo.github.io/_drafts/to-be-published/other/the-value-of-conferences.md

 Slowly, but much faster than otherwise, you will become an expert.

 Let's say you got accepted to a conference where you'll speak about a professional topic.
-I emphasize the professional topic, because I, for example, have talked about [sourdough baking]() and [my family travels]() at IT conferences.
-These presentations were more about sharing passion, practice public speaking and building up credibility so that later I can speak about professional topics.
+I emphasize the professional topic, because I, for example, have talked about [sourdough baking](https://www.slideshare.net/SandorDargo/be-your-own-baker) and [my family travels](https://www.slideshare.net/SandorDargo/riviera-dev-work-hard-travel-hard) at IT conferences.
+These presentations were more about sharing passion, practice public speaking, and building up credibility so that later I can speak about professional topics.
 The former requires different efforts than the latter.

 So you did your fair research and you submitted such a good proposal that you got accepted to a conference even without being a notable expert of your industry.
 What's the first thing that you'll do?